MELANIE BATES

 Author

-Melanie Elizabeth Bates is an attorney and consultant based in Washington, D.C.
+Melanie Elizabeth Bates is an attorney, consultant, and violinist based in Washington, D.C.
 The views expressed here are her own.

 Privacy Notice